jeffchiudev/roman-numbers/README.md

 `code .`
 _3. Open index.html in Chrome or preferred browser_

+## TDD testing:

+Describe: toRomanNum();

+Test: "recognizes single digits as roman numerals" expect(toRomanNum(5)).toequal(V);

+Test: The most basic rule is that you add the value of all the symbols: so II is 2, LXVI is 66, etc. expect(toRomanNum(2)).toEqual(II);

+Test: The exception is that there may not be more than three of the same characters in a row, and if there is you switch to subtraction. expect(toRomanNum(9)).toEqual(IX);

+Test: You also have to separate ones, tens, hundreds, and thousands.
+In other words, 99 is XCIX, not IC. expect(toRomanNum(99)).toEqual(XCIX);

+Test: You cannot count higher than 3,999 in Roman numerals. expect(toRomanNum(4000)).toEqual("This is beyond the limit of the roman numeral system");

 #### To see my live website go to {GH_PAGES_LINK_HERE}!

 ## Known Bugs